 As well as enthusiasm, some basic equipment can help you on your weaning way and the following items might make life easier:

-Steaming is a tip top way to preserver nutrients.
+Steaming is a tip-top way to preserve nutrients.
 It’s quick and easy, especially for vegetables that don’t take long to cook.
 Layered steamers mean you can cook several foods at once.

 Electric hand blender

 Perfect for pureeing and easy to wash up.

 These vary in sophistication and complication but are great for making large batches of purees to freeze.
 They are pretty mean at mincing and chopping too – useful when you want to smuggle small pieces of veggies into picky little people!

 This is a hand-turned mill that works well on foods that have tough skin, like peas of dried apricots.
 It produces a smooth puree and separates indigestible husks and skins.
 It’s great for potatoes as it doesn’t break down the starch, leaving you with creamy lump-free mash rather than glutinous sticky potato pulp – which can happen with a food processor.

 Metal spoons are a bit hard for baby’s sensitive gums.
 Plastic weaning spoons are nice and soft with no sharp edges.

 It makes sense not to use the family china at this stage, small plastic heatproof weaning bowls will get you started.

 Bibs & bouncers